1997 Airline safety and security review

 The aircraft crashed during a night approach in stormy weather.

-The aircraft departed Posadas, Argentina and crashed about 280 miles (448 km) from Buenos Aires, its intended destination.
+The aircraft, which was on a scheduled domestic flight, departed Posadas, Argentina and crashed about 280 miles (448 km) from Buenos Aires, its intended destination.

 All five crew members and 69 passengers were killed.

 DC9 plane crashes

 12 October 1997; Long-EZ; N555JD; Pacific Grove, CA: Singer, songwriter, and actor John Denver was killed when he crashed the aircraft he was piloting after it ran out of fuel just off the coast at Pacific Grove, CA. Denver apparently lost control of the aircraft while attempting to manipulate the fuel selector handle.
 Denver had recently purchased the aircraft and had about a half-hour orientation flight the day before the accident.
 The NTSB cited Denver's unfamiliarity with the aircraft and his failure to have the aircraft refueled as causal factors in the accident.
 Denver was the sole occupant of the aircraft.
 This accident did not involve an airline aircraft.

 - 9 December 1997; Sowind Air Bandeirante; C-GVRO; flight 301; Little Grand Rapids, Canada: